PureStorage-OpenConnect/pso-explorer/README.md

-# Pure Service Orchestrator Explorer
+# Pure Service Orchestrator™ Explorer

 A unified view into storage, empowering Kubernetes admins and storage admins with 360-degree container storage visibility.

 ## What is PSO Explorer?

-Pure Service Orchestrator Explorer (or PSO Explorer) provides a web based user interface for [Pure Service Orchestrator™ PSO](https://github.com/purestorage/helm-charts).
+Pure Service Orchestrator™ Explorer (or PSO Explorer) provides a web based user interface for [Pure Service Orchestrator™ PSO](https://github.com/purestorage/helm-charts).
 It shows details of the persistent volumes and snapshots that have been provisioned using PSO, showing provisioned space, actual used space, performance and growth characteristics.
 The PSO Explorer dashboard provides a quick overview of the number of volumes, snapshots, storageclasses and arrays in the cluster, in addition to the volume usage, the volume growth over the last 24 hours and cluster-level performance statistics.

 ## Software Pre-Requisites
 - [Kubernetes](https://kubernetes.io/) 1.13+
-- [Pure Service Orchestrator](https://github.com/purestorage/helm-charts) (PSO) 2.x, 5.x and 6.x (the Flex Driver and CSI Driver are both supported)
+- [Pure Service Orchestrator™](https://github.com/purestorage/helm-charts) (PSO) 2.x, 5.x and 6.x (the Flex Driver and CSI Driver are both supported)
 - [Helm3](https://helm.sh/)

 ## How to install